rse-council/researchsoftware.org/_posts/2018-04-23-int-rsel-workshop.md

 The second day was devoted to getting things done with breakout sessions in “speed blogging” style - discussion followed by drafting of concrete outputs.

 There was a focus on improving RSE international web presence and communication.
 This international RSE website was created as well as one for the fledgling Nordic RSE association.
-Plans were made for future collaboration between RSE leaders RSE with further meetings or sessions planned at relevant upcoming conferences.
+Plans were made for future collaboration between RSE leaders with further meetings or sessions planned at relevant upcoming conferences.
 A Wikipedia entry for Research Software Engineering was written and participants contributed to the effort to establish a research computing Q&A site on Stack Exchange - both of these efforts are seeking further contributors.
 The UK RSE Slack has been dropped the "UK" branding to serve as an international discussion platform.

-One group tackled the desire to share resources to help make the case for the value of RSEs by designing and setting up a repository for an international RSE “evidence bank” where (watch this space).
-Several discussion groups generated draft blog posts on topics from tips for starting an RSE network to tools and techniques for managing RSE work on a day-to-day basis and the first of these are now published.
+One group tackled the desire to share resources to help make the case for the value of RSEs by designing and setting up a repository for an international RSE “evidence bank” (watch this space).
+Several discussion groups drafted blog posts and the first of these is now published: [How to set up a national RSE association](https://researchsoftware.org/2018/04/18/how-to-setup.html).
 The interest in comparing RSE group operating models yielded a survey to gather information that is currently open.

 ## Inspiration for the future